seinecle/codapps/docs/generated-html/subdir/creating-a-form-two-methods_temp_html.md

     hi.show(); // <3>
 }
 ----
 <1> This line creates the screen with a title "Hi World".
-The 'BoxLayout' part is not important at the moment.
 <2> This line adds a Label saying ("Hi World") in the Form!
 <3> The Form was created but was invisible.
 With this line, the Form appears on the screen of the phone.
 So you see it when the app launches!